Build and push an Image

 Here we use a specific tag -

-More options for push
+More options for pushing images

 - You can specify multiple tags to be pushed